Anshu-kumar-singh/Production-RAG-CRAG-Self-RAG-Evaluation/README.md

 ---

-## Step 7: Self-RAG Verification
+## Step 6 — Self-RAG Verification

-### IsSUP (Support Check)
+### IsSUP (Grounding Check)

-Evaluates whether the answer is grounded in the retrieved context.
+Determines whether the generated answer is supported by the retrieved knowledge.

 Possible outcomes: